What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 Volunteering is an increasingly growing sustainable travel trend.
 However, before you join any volunteering project do a little research.
 Check out if it is truly beneficial for local societies and ecosystems.

-The most popular volunteering programs are helping with restoring, management and improving natural habitats.
+The most popular volunteering programs are helping with restoring, managing, and improving natural habitats.
 They also assist with making the everyday lives of local communities better.
 These include a wide range of different actions.

 There are experienced international volunteering platforms like GVI.
 But, also, you can look for local NGOs and travel companies that offer great volunteering experiences.

 I will not be the first who admits that packing very light is hard.
 Yet, once you succeed, it is a great release.